nmlgc/musicroom/README.md

   not needed, so just remove it from the link dependency list at *Linker → Input → Additional Dependencies*.

+  Also change `tagdll.lib` to `tag.lib` in the Release build's link dependency list.

 * Place the compiled binary into the `dist/` directory, since it absolutely needs `thbgmext.cfg` to run.
   Also, copy the `.bgm` files from bgmlib's `bgminfo/` subdirectory there.